ZubairAshraf/DNS-to-DNS-over-TLS-proxy/README.md

 In this server, I have used Cloudflare dns-over-tls (1.1.1.1) for quering the client requests.
 * It will create a socket connection and bind it with the Docker's network (172.168.1.2) on port 53
 * Receive UDP DNS requests on this connection and create a thread for the request and run requesthandler
-* RequestHandler will call the function to create TLS connection cloudflare dns server and after that convert UDP request into TCP DNS query and send it to Cloudflare DNS server over the tcp connection, when the server got TCP answer from Cloudflare DNS server, it will convert it into UDP and respond to the client over the same Docker network socket connection
+* RequestHandler will call the function to create TLS connection cloudflare dns server on port 853 and after that convert UDP request into TCP DNS query and send it to Cloudflare DNS server over the tcp connection, when the server got TCP answer from Cloudflare DNS server, it will convert it into UDP and respond to the client over the same Docker network socket connection
 * Currently, It is handling nslookup and dig requests

 ### Installing